gviloria/gviloria.github.io/projects/project-5.md

   - Digital Art
   - Painting
   - Drawings
-summary: A collection of my pieces of art.
+summary: A portfolio of some of my artwork I've created throughout the years.
+What sparked my interest in art and programming.
 ---
 <img src="../images/my_art2.jpg" style="max-width:90%;">